aamirz/333Project_webScraper_fossil/README.md

 ## Launching to an EC2 Instance (or any Linux/UNIX based machine)

-On my Amazon AWS EC2 instance, the Web-Scraper is configured to run hourly via the cron utility, which is a UNIX system level daemon that handles the automation of tasks.
+On my Amazon AWS EC2 instance (running Red Hat Linux), the Web-Scraper is configured to run hourly via the cron utility, which is a UNIX system level daemon that handles the automation of tasks.
 Note that the call to the datetime UNIX utility in `masterRun.sh` is configured specifically for Linux (the arguments for getting